GiorgiB97/awesome-cursor-commands/commands/codesplit.md

 **No changes**: "No staged or unstaged changes.
 Modify files or use `git add` first."

-**Can't determine logical splits**: Fall back to layer-based (DB → BE → FE → Tests)
+**Only unstaged OR only staged**: Treat all as one pool of changes to split

+**Can't determine logical splits**: Use best judgment based on file relationships and purpose

-**File deleted during execution**: Skip, warn, continue
+**File deleted during execution**: Skip that file, warn user, continue

-**Empty split after analysis**: Remove split, regenerate with fewer
+**Empty split after creation**: Warn user, but stash still exists (empty)

-**Stash command fails**: Show error, provide manual command, continue
+**Stash command fails**: Show error, provide manual command to user, stop execution

+**Very large change set (50+ files)**: Suggest splitting into 6 chunks or ask user to pre-organize

 ---

 ## Success Criteria

 ✅ Clear separation with distinct purposes
-✅ Reviewable size (ideally < 500 LOC per split)
+✅ Reviewable size (ideally < 500 LOC per split, but use judgment)
 ✅ Dependencies respected and ordered
-✅ All changes preserved in stashes
+✅ All changes preserved in stashes (staged + unstaged)
-✅ Working directory restored to starting state
+✅ Working directory is clean after completion
-✅ User has exact commands to execute
+✅ User has exact commands with correct stash indices
+✅ Backup stash available for recovery
 ✅ No branches/commits/files created by command